jdjakub/phd-thesis/ch-tech-dims.md

 \todo{this section}

 ## Self-Sustainability
 In light of the points in Section\ \ref{self-sustainability}, we can discover some key criteria of self-sustainability by considering the Web browser as a programming system.
-What would it take to make the Web browser self-sustainable?
-In the first place, the browser is not even self-hosting.
-So our criteria will take us through to a self-hosting state first, then consider what additionally needs to be done for self-sustainability.

-1. In order to be self-hosting, the web browser would need to be able to generate a slightly different web browser binary, from slightly different JavaScript source code.
-2. However, the browser is a program compiled from C++, not JavaScript. (*Language mismatch*)
-3. *Even if* we translate all the C++ to JavaScript, the browser's JS console environment is not built to support such a large, interconnected codebase. (*Scale mismatch*)
-4. *Even if* we make it support a large codebase, the JavaScript source will build up data structures in memory instead of outputting machine code to an external file. (*Interpreter/compiler mismatch*)
-5. Suppose we modify the source to consist of JavaScript that will *generate* a new browser program (instead of just *embodying* one).
-Now the system is self-hosting. *Even so,* simply fixing a typo in a menu will require an hour-long build followed by a loss of the current browser session, tabs, etc. (*Regeneration delay*, *loss of state*)
-6. If we are able to modify the source code in-system, "commit" the changes to take effect, and immediately see the effects of the changes without loss of state, we finally have self-sustainability.

-We see a number of hurdles to achieving a self-hosting state: there must be no language, scale or interpreter/compiler mismatch.
-This is followed by one or two hurdles for self-sustainability: evolving the system must not incur a disproportionate regeneration delay or a loss of important state.
-We will use these criteria in Chapter\ \ref{tech-dims} as "penalties" for measuring self-sustainability.
+Using the terminology from Section\ \ref{user-vs-implementation-levels}, let us consider the browser as the *product system* and C++ as the *platform.* What would it take to make this self-sustainable?

+### Minimise The Substrate
+Most of the named entities in the C++ code are stuck at the implementation level, inaccessible at the user level of JavaScript, so we must move the former into the latter.

+We can begin with the graphical surface of the product system.
+For each graphical element, we inquire into the causes of its display; this will include graphical rendering code, but also the data that is being rendered and the code that generated it.
+By tracing backwards in this way we discover the web of causes that produced the shape on the screen.
+This will often go through the user level (JavaScript), but if we keep tracing back, we will hit the implementation level.
+Each time this happens, we port the code from the implementation level to the user level.

+We continue this until it is no longer feasible; for example, there will ultimately have to be some native machine-code interpreter for JavaScript in the running system.
+In practice, there would need to be the usual investments in JIT compilation and optimisation technology as seen in VMs for Smalltalk and other languages.

+These ideas suggests a quantitative criterion of *substrate size* as a *penalty* for self-sustainability. \joel{ref bl}

+### Fix "Delete By Default"
+As we discussed from Section\ \ref{assumptions-and-consequences-in-batch-mode} onward, the activities of a running process under Unix are considered disposable.
+In order for a system to be self-sustainable, it has to be able to preserve developments of its state through process termination.
+The standard VM solution is to have most of the system state saved in an "image" file and concentrate the substrate in a runnable binary that need not be changed.
+However this is accomplished, *persistence* of run-time changes is necessary to encourage indefinite evolution of the system.
+This applies to the whole browser, but could also be a concern for individual tabs or web pages that can be closed or refreshed.

+This suggests a qualitative criterion of *persistence effort*.

+### Support Editing of the Code
+The browser's JS console makes it technically possible to make arbitrary changes expressible as JS commands, and the source code can be viewed but not edited.
+We would need to make a small change so that the source code viewer could also be used to edit code in a persistent manner.

+### Support the Manipulation of Code as Data
+Once can type text inside the system, we will be able to write code.
+However, this code will be inert unless the system can interpret data structures as programs and actually execute them.
+This is the case whether these data structures were created manually or by a program.
+If this is not possible, re-programming the system beyond selecting from a predefined list of behaviours will not be possible.
+The browser does already satisfy this criterion since JS has an `eval()` function that can execute a string of JS code.

 1. *Can you add new items to system namespaces without a restart?* The canonical example of this is in JavaScript, where "built-in" classes like `Array` or `Object` can be augmented at will (and destructively modified, but that would be a separate point).
 Concretely, if a user wishes to make a new `sum` operation available to all Arrays, they are not *prevented* from straightforwardly adding the method to the Array prototype as if it were just an ordinary object (which it is).
 Having to re-compile or even restart the system would mean that this cannot be meaningfully achieved from within the system.
 Conversely, being able to do this means that even "built-in" namespaces are modifiable by ordinary programs, which indicates less of a implementation level vs. user level divide and seems important for self-sustainability.
 2. *Can programs generate programs and execute them?* This property, related to "code as data" or the presence of an `eval()` function, is a key requirement of self-sustainability.
 Otherwise, re-programming the system, beyond selecting from a predefined list of behaviors, will require editing an external representation and restarting it.
 If users can type text inside the system then they will be able to write code---yet this code will be inert unless the system can interpret internal data structures as programs and actually execute them.